adfresca/sdk-unity/README.eng.md

 ### iOS

-For iOS, Unity requires to do the same installation work as the native project.
+For iOS, Unity requires to do the same installation work as a native project.
 After checking all the components from package file, build and export Xcode project form Unity.

 Start to Install iOS SDK with following ['1.
 SDK Installation'](https://adfresca.zendesk.com/entries/21796143#installation) section of our iOS SDK guide.